jlpteaching/comparch/modules/gem5/_posts/2000-04-01-assignment3.md

 ## Experimental setup

-In this assignment, you are asked to design  your own out of order `processor` models for your experiments.
+In this assignment, you are asked to design your own out-of-order `processor` models for your experiments.
 In regards to the rest of the components in your system:

 - You will be using `HW3RISCVBoard` as your main `board` for your computer system.